- Institutional policy documents

 The Action Plan is implemented by the OSCE Contact Point for Roma and Sinti Issues.
 It works with national and local governments, civil society and international organizations to promote equal opportunities for, and the protection of the human rights of all Roma and Sinti.

-Recommendations to combat antigypsyism
+Developing measures to combat antigypsyism after 2020

 Reference paper on Antigypsyism